AndrewDPohl/rspec_testing_app/readme.md

 1. Write a spec for an `update` action.
 It should take in new data for a specific recipe, change the recipe in the database, and redirect to the show page for the item.

 1. Update your controller to pass the tests you wrote for your `update` action.

-1. Let's give users the ability to create recipes associated with their own account.
-Set up a one-to-many (1:N) relationship between a user and their recipes.

-1. Update your recipe controller spec to check that when a user creates a recipe, it's saved to the user's recipe list.

 1. Refactor the `create` method in your `RecipesController` to pass your new `create` action tests.